 This essay is not about capitalism vs socialism, so let me just get that out of the way.
 I'm on both sides, and I think everyone else should be too.
 On the one hand exchange improves the world, generally, because every transaction, without externalities or inequality in power and information, improves the human world, since each recipient wants what they got out more than what they gave away.
 Who can argue with that?
 Exchange increases net value.
 Yet on the other hand when someone can make money by screwing others, they will consider it their job to do so, since that's how they get paid.
 And who can argue with that either?
 This will remain as true in a thousand years as it was a thousand years ago when William the Conqueror took over England.
 So it's good we have a society that encourages and supports exchange, and also downregulates the sociopaths, perhaps not enough but at least to some degree.
 Fair enough?
-Okay, enough about ideology.What I'm wondering here is about money and value, because it's a time when our past assumptions seem to have become questionable.
+Okay, enough about ideology.What I'm wondering here is about money and value, because now is a historical moment in which our past assumptions seem to have become questionable.
 Let's begin.

 Price discovery occurs when supply meets demand, when buyers and sellers agree, at that mobile meeting moment when the balance of forces on each side of the transaction equal the other and its tiny lightning strikes.
 There might be a published bid/ask gap, and based on a greater need on one side, a buyer or seller will bridge the gap, which then moves the current or actually most recent agreed price away from the needier side's proposed price.
 It's in these transactions themselves that price discovery actually occurs.

 So what is real money, real value?
 It is the holding of anti-fragile assets.
 Anti-fragile assets benefit from time, stress, and the rare, but not truly unpredictable, extreme ups and downs, rather than being destroyed over time and through stress and chaos.
-If the sum of weighted holdings outperforms in its wins and underperforms in its losses, it is anti-fragile.
+If the sum of weighted holdings outperforms in its wins and doesn't underperform, or at least survives, in its losses, it is anti-fragile.
 Life is anti-fragile, because it is strengthened under (moderate) stresses.
 A company with smart, honest management, uninterruptible cashflows, and plenty of discretionary capital available is anti-fragile since it can adjust its options quickly under changing circumstances and will capture unpredictable wins as well as survive unpredicted disasters.
-Fragility: inflexible management, or lack of a cushion for survival and opportunities in future rare events or destructive circumstances, both can drop your asset to zero, and it's hard to bounce up from zero.
+Fragility: inflexible management, or lack of a cushion for both survival and opportunities in future rare events or destructive circumstances, which can drop your asset to zero, and it's hard to bounce up from zero.
 Anti-fragility is a mixed portfolio which doesn't have to predict the future to succeed, because your hedging bets on big wins can be cheap, and your safe bets to maintain value across economic chasms and disasters should be plentiful.
-Then ignorance, honestly recognized and allowed for, can beat any genius whose timed bets will on average always lose (cf Newton's bets).
+Then ignorance, honestly recognized and allowed for, can beat any genius whose timed bets will on average reliably lose (cf Newton's bets).

 Now, above, we saw a low level, mechanistic view of price discovery, in the bid/ask gap bridged by an actual transaction.
 A higher level view describes what is behind those forces of need.
 Consider two price discovery models: smart money and forced flows.